bellcd/interview-questions/README.md

        1. inline-block can assign a height property TODO: link to stackoverflow answer
     2. CSS3 variables & SASS variables?
        1. TODO: finish this
+2. Explain:
+   1. selectors
+      1. TODO: finish
+   2. specificity
+      1. TODO: finish
-2. What CSS would you use to turn a span into a button?
+3. What CSS would you use to turn a span into a button?
     - TODO: finish
-3. Describe the cascading part of CSS
+4. Describe the cascading part of CSS
     - TODO: finish
-4. What HTML & CSS would you use to make a horizontal nav bar?
+5. What HTML & CSS would you use to make a horizontal nav bar?
    1. TODO: finish
-5. What is a float?
+6. What is a float?
    1. A floated element moves to the left or right of its container, allowing text & inline elements to flow around it
-6. What values of the CSS display property can you remember offhand?
+7. What values of the CSS display property can you remember offhand?
    1. [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/display)
+8. What would you do to make a website responsive?
+   1. TODO: finish
+9. I say to you make a website, do you choose vanilla JavaScript, React, Angular, Vue, jQuery, or something else?
+Why?
+   1. TODO: finish

 #### Project Management